Skip to content

 What is normal for pull vs. what is not normal?
 Even a brand new vehicle could have some pull.
 Keep in mind that most roads have “crown”.
 Roads are designed to allow water to run off of them.
 If your pull is aggressive, meaning you need to hold your steering wheel straight in order to go straight, then you probably have alignment issues.

-When your tires are wearing unevenly or too quickly
+When your tires are wearing out unevenly or too quickly

 When you go into the shop and have to get 4 new tires, you will typically spend anywhere from $500.00 to $1,000.00.
 I think I speak for everyone when I say I would like my tires to last as long as possible!
 Why replace them every year or two when I know I can get at least 5 years out of them?
 Of course it all depends on the amount of miles you drive each year.
 An alignment will ensure all 4 tires are wearing normally, as long as the tire pressure is where it’s supposed to be.